aaronzguan/Online-Shopping-Cart-Database-Project/README.md

 # Online-Shopping-Cart-Database-Project

-You may find more details about this project at http://www.aaronguan.com/database-project.html
+You may find more details about this project at my [personal blog](http://www.aaronguan.com/database-project.html)

 ## ER Diagram